digital-asset/daml/docs/source/daml/intro/12_Testing.rst

 Start Testing
 ~~~~~~~~~~~~~

-By writing a test which selectively creating and exercising only some of these templates and choices, we will see how the coverage report shows us choices we have and haven't exercised.
+By writing a test which selectively creates and exercises only some of these templates and choices, we will see how the coverage report shows us templates and choices we haven't created and exercised respectively.

-We allocate a single party, ``alice``, which we will use for the whole test:
+To start, the test allocates a single party, ``alice``, which we will use for the whole test:

 .. literalinclude:: daml/daml-intro-12/daml/Token_Coverage.daml
   :language: daml